Lifespark-Technologies/CoCo/README.md

 ### HEALTH DATA
 In addition to location and proximity data, we aim to include a short questionnaire in the process of building the user profile.
 This will comprise demographic{[9]} and health data (Age group, Gender, Pre-existing health conditions etc.) and lifestyle data (Shopping habits, Eating habits, etc).
 Users with high risk of and from the infection will be advised to take precautionary measures.
 Such data for positive cases will also help improve clinical care protocols by revealing co-morbidities, risk-factors and adverse drug interactions.

+The app has a verified self-reporting feature, where the user can check their risk of having the infection through a symptom tracker and schedule an appointment if necessary.
+Scheduling an appoinment securely and privately arranges for test results to be communicated back to the user.
+It seamlessly integrates with hospital protocols since results can be updated through either the app or the web portal.

+### INFOMED.LIVE

+Infomed allows officials to stay updated about the status of hospitals.
+Hospitals can be viewed individually or grouped by geographical area or other criteria.
+The total inventory, patient load/capacity, personnel availability can be seen.
+Hospitals can update this information regularly with ease, as well as coordinate patient test scheduling and result communication through the infomed or equally through the mobile app.

 ### GPS ANONYMIZATION ALGORITHM

 ![GPS Anonymization Algorithm](https://github.com/Lifespark-Technologies/CoCo/blob/master/docs/gps_method.PNG)